Women in Insurance Awards 2020 - Nomination Form (Nominations have now closed)

 The judging panel will work in small groups on the awards so that judges can be nominated in categories that they will not be judging.
 A person can only be nominated in a maximum of three categories and self-nominations will be permitted.
 Women currently on maternity leave can be nominated.

-The deadline for nominations is 12 June 2020
+The deadline for nominations is 12 June 2020 (Nominations have now closed)

 Only entries via the nomination system will be considered.
 It is up to the nominators to ensure contact details of those being nominated are correct.
 The panel reserves the right to close a category should the quality of entrants be deemed too low to judge; remove an entry if in the opinion of the judges the criteria has not been followed; or suggest another more appropriate category for entrants.
 The panel will take into account nominee responses as well as third party research such as websites and social media.
 The panel reserves the right to use public voting where appropriate.
 The decision of the chairperson is final.